bugsnag/bugsnag-node/README.md

 ###userId

 Bugsnag helps you understand how many of your users are affected by each exception.
 In order to do this, we send along a userId with every exception.
-If you provide access to the node.js request object, bugsnag will use the remote IP address to identify the user.
+If you provide access to the node.js request object, Bugsnag will use the remote IP address to identify the user.

 If you would like to override this `userId`, for example to set it to be a username of your currently logged in user, you can set `userId`: